humberto-ortiz/megaprobe-lab/kristyan.md

 #Research Goals:

-- Practice and learn to program.
+- Practice and learn to program in python and C++.
 - Understand the world out there.
+- Reasearch about anomaly detection in network flows.

 ## Weekly Updates: